AWS App Runner vs Elastic Beanstalk: Differences Compared

 • Don’t want to worry about deployment pipelines

-When to Avoid Using App Runner
+When to Avoid App Runner

 If you’re looking for a fully managed platform for deploying, running, and scaling web applications and services, you may want to consider a different service, such as Elastic Beanstalk.

-• Need to manage dedicated server resources
+• Need to manage dedicated server resources.

 • Have complex scaling requirements